x32asm/Console-Image-Display/README.md

 if flag -a is left out of the arguments the image will be displayed using ascii character 0xDB (219)

-the image path will default to your desktop
+the image path will default to your desktop if the image cannot be found through the path provided

 	so you can do:
 	*.exe bar.png